 Fatigue is common during most pregnancies – thanks to the added nutritional demands and growing weight of the baby – so if you already suffer from low energy levels, you may feel extra tired.
 Most women find their sleep is interrupted during pregnancy, so again this may impact levels of fatigue.
 “Existing back and bladder problems can be exacerbated by pregnancy, as the growing baby puts pressure on your skeleton and bladder,” says Dr Sandberg.
 Mobility can also be more of a challenge.
 “If you already have issues with walking, then the extra weight of the baby may add to the problem.”
 Whatever the symptoms, speak to your doctor, physiotherapist or midwife if you are concerned.
 “Rest assured, any pregnancy-related issues are likely to resolve once your baby is born and your body returns to its pre-pregnancy state,” Dr Sandberg adds.

-What can I expect after labour?
+What can I expect after labor?

-“Research shows that the risk of relapse is slightly increased in the first months after giving birth,” explains Dr Sandberg, “But actually only around a third of women experience a relapse during this time, and relapse rate returns to ‘normal’ after six to nine months. ” Either way, the first year after labour can be a challenging time for all mothers, so it is important to stay in close contact with your healthcare team during this time and report any changes to your neurologist.
+“Research shows that the risk of relapse is slightly increased in the first months after giving birth,” explains Dr Sandberg, “But actually only around a third of women experience a relapse during this time, and relapse rate returns to ‘normal’ after six to nine months.1” Either way, the first year after labor can be a challenging time for all mothers, so it is important to stay in close contact with your healthcare team during this time and report any changes to your neurologist.

 Will having a baby affect my MS in the long term?